 Cooked potatoes and other cooked vegetables can be safely kept in the refrigerator 3 to 4 days.

-How do you store boiled potatoes?
+How do you store leftover baked potatoes?

-How do you store leftover raw potatoes?
+How do you store baked potatoes in the refrigerator?

-Why don’t you store potatoes in the fridge?
+Should you store potatoes in the fridge?

 Uncooked potatoes are best kept somewhere cool and dry, but don’t keep them in the fridge.
 Putting potatoes in the fridge can increase the amount of sugar they contain, and lead to higher levels of a chemical called acrylamide when the potatoes are baked, fried or roasted at high temperatures.